Vaseline for Tanning – Should You Use It?

 Vaseline for Tanning

-Rather play it safe and keep your skin safe from any damage from the sun.
+Rather, play it safe and keep your skin protected from sun damage.
 Once the damage is done, it is really hard to reverse.
 Ditch the Vaseline and practice sun safety instead!